malnormalulo/turing-machine/README.md

 turing-machine
 ==============

-A driver for Turing machine programs defined by a set of state-symbol-action-newstate tuples
+A quick and dirty driver for Turing machine programs defined by a set of state-symbol-action-newstate tuples